rmaicle/sut/README.md

 * `no_unittest.d` - a module without a unit test to show summary reporting output for such modules.
 * `no_prologue.d` - a module with a unit test but does not use the prologue code.
-* `unittest.conf` - unit test configuration file for this test program is empty which means there will be no filtering of unit tests.
+* `sut.conf` - unit test configuration file for this test program is empty which means there will be no filtering of unit tests.

 The following are the contents of each file starting with the main module.